Lab-of-Adaptive-Immunity/IDEIS/README.md

 In case of LINUX systems you can use the following command when in cloned IDEIS directory:

 ```
-cd IDEIS # if not in IDEIS directory already
 wget https://github.com/10XGenomics/bamtofastq/releases/download/v1.4.1/bamtofastq_linux
 mv bamtofastq_linux bamtofastq-1.4.1
 ```